Execution Playground

 uv --preview-features extra-build-dependencies run python tools/benchmark_execution_mode_matrix.py --remote-host <remote-macos-ip> --scheduler-host <local-macos-ip> --rows-per-file 100000 --compute-passes 32 --n-partitions 16 --repeats 2

 --remote-host accepts either host or user@host.
-If you pass only a host or IP, the helper defaults to agi@<host> for both the SSH probe/setup steps and the dataset rsync step.
+For portable use, prefer user@host with the real login user of the remote worker.
+If you pass only a host or IP, the helper currently defaults to agi@<host> for both the SSH probe/setup steps and the dataset rsync step, so only rely on the bare host form when the remote account is actually named agi.

 This run uses: